-This year, our film selections for school screenings continue to focus on increasingly relevant issues of global empathy and active citizenship, and we believe these films will be powerful and engaging texts to use in your classroom.
-These curricular materials are designed to get students to engage deeply with the films by the common-core aligned skills of developing an evidence-based interpretation of a text.
+Thank you for attending the 44th Annual Mill Valley Film Festival's virtual screening of The New Environmentalists and Tule Elk: The Killing of a Native Species.
+This year, our film selections for school screenings continue to focus on increasingly relevant issues of global empathy and active citizenship, and we believe these films will be a powerful and engaging text to use in your classroom.

+We know that this year is likely one of the most challenging of your professional career, and we hope that these films and study guide can support the incredible work you're already doing.
+These curricular materials are designed to get students to engage deeply with film by the common-core aligned skills of developing an evidence-based interpretation of a text.

-The discussion questions on the next page offer a variety of ideas for fostering small-group or wholeclass dialogue.
-Individual handouts for before, during, and after viewing are provided as stand-alone activities to be used individually or in sequence.
+The discussion questions on the following page offer a variety of options for fostering small-group or whole-class dialogue.
+If your students are already familiar with a process of writing evidence-based interpretive essays, consider using one of the suggested essay prompts for a short writing piece.
+Additionally, individual handouts for before, during, and after viewing are provided as stand-alone activities to be used individually or in sequence.
 We have also included a handout that provides some context for the film festival experience, which may help to introduce your in-class screening.